ainc/ainc-2018/_blog/seven-ways-to-get-plugged-into-lexington’s-startup-scene.md

 ---
 Known internationally for horses, bourbon, and basketball, Central KY is now making its mark in a different world - startups and technology.

-In 2019, Lexington was rated [one of the top 10 cities in the US for entrepreneurs](https://www.thepennyhoarder.com/make-money/start-a-business/best-cities-for-entrepreneurs/) and in this year alone, Kentucky companies accelerated through Awesome Inc's Fellowship Program have raised $12m.
+In 2019, Lexington was rated [one of the top 10 cities in the US for entrepreneurs](https://www.thepennyhoarder.com/make-money/start-a-business/best-cities-for-entrepreneurs/) and in this year alone, Kentucky companies that accelerated through Awesome Inc's Fellowship Program have raised $12m.
 As we mentioned, things are happening.
 So much so that [KY Innovation](https://www.kyinnovation.com/), the state’s entrepreneurship and innovation enterprise, has invested more than $1M into the Lexington community to encourage growth.

 So, why do you care and what does that mean to you?